phalcon-orphanage/docs/en/reference/odm.rst

 	}

-Events can be useful to assign values before performing a operation, for example:
+Events can be useful to assign values before performing an operation, for example:

 .. code-block:: php